SymfonyCasts/vue/sfcasts/ep1/ajax.md

 The `--dev` part isn't very important.

-The other popular option for AJAX calls is to use `fetch()` instead of Axios.
+The other popular option for Ajax calls is to use `fetch()` instead of Axios.
 `fetch()` is actually a built-in JavaScript function, which means you don't need any outside library.
 However, if you need to support IE 11, then you *will* need a polyfill to use it.
 Both Axios and fetch are great options.